manny-uncharted/PROJECT-10-LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/README.md

 ![Nginx LB](img/domain.png)

 - Assign an Elastic IP to the Nginx LB server.
-To lean how to assign an Elastic IP to an EC2 instance, you can read this <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html">article</a>.
+To learn how to assign an Elastic IP to an EC2 instance, you can read this <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html">article</a>.

 Results:
 ![Nginx LB](img/elastic_ip.png)